Post Bariatric Body Contouring After Weight Loss in London & UK

 At your in-person consultation, you will be able to view a wide selection of before and after photos of patients who have had post-weight loss surgery at Centre for Surgery in London.

 How much does post weight loss surgery cost?

 Many people are pleasantly surprised when they are given the cost of body contouring after weight loss.
 Post-weight loss surgery is a significant undertaking and should be viewed as an investment in yourself.
 Patients often describe their surgery experience as transformational, with a significant boost in self-confidence.
 This helps them to feel much better about themselves and enhances their ability to engage in many everyday social situations without feeling self-conscious about how they look.
 There are several factors which determine the cost of surgery, including the procedure or combination of procedures chosen, the surgeon you select and the location of the clinic.
 The cost of your procedure includes a preoperative medical assessment and all post-operative after-care visits.
 We are for the full range of finance options in conjunction with Chrysalis Finance.

-Post-weight loss surgery is not covered by the NHS, or private medical insurance and patients will need to find the cost of the treatment themselves.
-Once you have had your in-person consultation, your dedicated Patient coordinator will give you a detailed quotation for post-weight loss surgery.
+Post-weight loss surgery is not covered by the NHS or private medical insurance, and patients will need to fund the cost of the treatment themselves.
+Once you have had your in-person consultation, your dedicated patient coordinator will give you a detailed quotation for post-weight loss surgery.

 Why choose Centre for Surgery for post bariatric surgery